TypeScript MCP SDK: Build Production MCP Servers with Node.js

 );

-// Define another tool
+// Define a calculator tool

 server.tool(